evolve75/RubyTree/README.md

 # .....
 Example starts.
 require 'tree'                 # Load the library

 # .....
 Create the root node first.
+# .....
 Note that every node has a name and an optional content payload.
 root_node = Tree::TreeNode.new("ROOT", "Root Content")
 root_node.print_tree

 # .....
 Now insert the child nodes.
-Note that you can "chain" the child insertions for a given path to any depth.
+#       Note that you can "chain" the child insertions to any depth.
 root_node << Tree::TreeNode.new("CHILD1", "Child1 Content") << Tree::TreeNode.new("GRANDCHILD1", "GrandChild1 Content")
 root_node << Tree::TreeNode.new("CHILD2", "Child2 Content")

 # .....
 Lets print the representation to stdout.
+# .....
 This is primarily used for debugging purposes.
 root_node.print_tree

 # .....
 Lets directly access children and grandchildren of the root.
+# .....
 The can be "chained" for a given path to any depth.
 child1       = root_node["CHILD1"]
 grand_child1 = root_node["CHILD1"]["GRANDCHILD1"]

 # .....
-Now lets retrieve siblings of the current node as an array.
+Now retrieve siblings of the current node as an array.
 siblings_of_child1 = child1.siblings

 # .....
-Lets retrieve immediate children of the root node as an array.
+Retrieve immediate children of the root node as an array.
 children_of_root = root_node.children

 # .....
 This is a depth-first and L-to-R pre-ordered traversal.
 root_node.each { |node| node.content.reverse }

 # .....
-Lets remove a child node from the root node.
+Remove a child node from the root node.
 root_node.remove!(child1)
 ```